 Obviously it’s up there with them other big questions, like, is there a God, and, where did Harold Bishop really go to during them five years at sea?
 Yet it’s a question I find myself asking much more often.
-Which food is better, Thai Khao Man Gai, or Singapore’s Hainanese Chicken Rice.
+Which food is better, Khao Man Gai of Thai street food, or Singapore’s Hainanese Chicken Rice.
 It’s always the first thing I ask when I meet a Singaporean in Thailand, and they do always insist, without a doubt, that Singapore’s Hainanese Chicken Rice is by far the superior.
 Yet, when asking a Thai person the same question, they appear to be more indifferent, and uninterested, and really just don’t seem to care.
 Because the humble Hainanese Chicken Rice, despite the diversity of cuisine in Singapore, is considered a National Dish, and a symbol of pride in the sovereign city-state (unlike the embarrassment of the Singapore Sling, which is just horrible).
 The perfect Hainanese Chicken Rice, which supposedly originated in Hainan China, has oily skin, tender meat and an important gelatine layer between.
 It is served on rice which has cooked in chicken broth, and is often shared with a drizzle of dark soy or chilli dip, maybe both.

 On the otherhand, in Thailand, Khao Man Gai only really exists in the background of the Kingdom’s more colourful cuisines, yet I’m fairly sure the Khao Man Gai stalls in Thailand outnumber that of the more internationally revered dishes, such as green curry, tom yum, phad thai.
 It only really loses out to Som Tam and maybe a handful of others.
 So it is a bit of an uninspired workaday food, served at cheapo food courts, next to charsui pork, roast duck, and stewed pork leg, which, between them, make up a hugely popular, yet rarely talked about, Chinese inspired subcuisine in Thailand.
 But it does seem at times like a last resort food, as it’s served often with the less appetizing parts of the chicken, including a bone stock soup on the side, and congealed chicken blood on top.
 Ethical, I guess, but I personally give the blood a miss.